iromli/iromli.github.io/content/pages/about.md

 I'm __Isman Firmansyah__, a freelance _software developer_ lives in Indonesia.
 I love collaborating on [open source projects][github] and occasionally giving [talks][speakerdeck] at local and/or regional events.

-Over the years, I've worked with various companies such as [8villages][], Beautiplan, SixReps.
+Over the years, I've worked with various companies such as [8villages][], Beautiplan, and SixReps.
 Currently I'm working with [Gluu Inc.][gluu] to develop deployment tools for clustered servers on top of `docker` technology and its ecosystem.